laurathaga/laurathaga/README.md

 <h1 align="left">Hey y'all, I'm Laurat Hajrullaaga</h1>
 <h3 align="left">A passionate self-taught full stack developer from Pristina.
 My passion for software lies with dreaming up ideas and making them come true with beautiful interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I'm also very passionate about animations, Functional Programming, WebGL, Game Development, 3D websites, and low level programming with C. </br>
-Besides creating/innovating, I do like to read books relating to computer science, spirituality, mathematics and personal development </h3>
+Besides creating/innovating, I do like to read books relating to computer science, spirituality, mathematics. </h3>

 - 🌱 Currently I've been learning more in depth about **Typescript, Node Js, C, Databases**